 The building and systems must be approved by the Whately Fire Chief and must be designed and installed in accordance with all applicable State codes and safety requirements as well as safety measures recommended by the National Fire Protection Association.
 Applicant will provide funding for annual training of Whately Fire Department staff.
 Periodic inspections to ensure the integrity of the batteries, other equipment and the containment system may be required as conditions of the special permit and the site plan review.

-Battery storage units must number only those needed to support the solar installation at the site.
+Battery storage units must number only those needed to support the solar installation at the site and their kW hour capacity may not exceed that of the installation.
 Spent or expired battery units must be immediately removed from the site

 Noise